 There are two ways we are constantly being interviewed: Ability and Reputation.

-What we do and how we conduct ourselves is constantly on display, whether we like it or not.
+What we do and how we conduct ourselves are constantly on display, whether we like it or not.
 Our interactions with others – directly or when we are observed from a distance – speak volumes.
-These actions form the perceptions that others have of us.
+These actions form the perceptions others have of us.

 Wherever you are, people are measuring you.
 Unfortunately, even on our worst day.
-So how do you keep your mind in a ready-state for the every day interview?
-Here’s five self-interview questions to get you prepared for those everyday interviews:
+So how do you keep your mind in a ready state for the every day interview?
+Here are five self-interview questions to get you prepared for those everyday interviews:

-- Focus on opportunities versus problem.
+- Focus on opportunities versus problems.
 Look for what is possible in the situation, not the roadblocks.

 - Ask yourself, what is working here and how can I help support it.

 - What can I learn here?
-Everyone likes learner – people who seek first to understand before casting judgement.
+Everyone likes learners – people who seek first to understand before casting judgment.